Back to blog

 The Cost of Forgetting

 Forgetting details has real consequences for friendships.
-When you ask someone the same question twice, it signals that the first conversation didn't matter enough to remember.
-Over time, these small moments of forgetting can create emotional distance.
+When you ask someone the same question twice, it signals that the first conversation didn't matter enough to stick.
+Over time, these small moments of forgetting create emotional distance.

-On the flip side, friends who consistently remember details build deeper trust and stronger bonds.
+The flip side: mates who consistently remember details build deeper trust and stronger bonds.
 They're the ones people turn to in tough times, because they've already shown they pay attention.

 What You Can Do

-The good news is that being a more attentive friend doesn't require a perfect memory.
+Good news: being a more attentive mate doesn't require a perfect memory.
 It requires a system.
 Just like you use a calendar for appointments and a to-do list for tasks, you can use a tool for your relationships.

-That's exactly why we built Friends on File.
+That's exactly why we built Mates and Sheilas.
 After every conversation, you spend 30 seconds jotting down what you talked about.
-AI extracts the important details — job changes, family updates, upcoming trips — and builds a living profile for each friend.
+AI extracts the important details — job changes, family updates, upcoming trips — and builds a living profile for each mate.

-The next time you're about to meet up, you glance at their profile.
+Next time you're about to meet up, you glance at their profile.
 Instantly, you know what to ask about, what to congratulate, what to follow up on.
-You show up prepared, and your friend feels remembered.
+You show up prepared, and your mate feels remembered.

 Small Effort, Big Impact